 - Session fees at a rate of $200 per 50-minute hour plus travel costs * (plan for 2 ½ or more hours, if possible, for filming.
 More than one day may be required)

-- Editing the film at a rate of $120 per 60-minute hour ** (estimate of 4-10 hours will be dedicated to editing)
+- Editing the film at a rate of $120 per 60-minute hour ** (editing times vary based on the scope of the piece)